Indianapolis Museum of Art: Winterlights

 Winterlights began in 2017, in which 1.2 million Christmas lights were strung across the Newfields campus, as well as a musically coordinated light show.
 The 2018 and 2019 had increasing number of lights both years, and the festival is now held every year.
 The festival is a paid event, with a reduced price for members.

-Harvest
+Harvest Nights

 In October 2019, an autumn-themed festival was introduced titled "Harvest", which ran for one weekend.
 The event included an infinity mirror room by Yayoi Kusama titled, "All the Eternal Love I have for the Pumpkin", pumpkin painting, beer and food tents, and a petting zoo.
 Subsequent editions of the event lasted most of October and included "Harvest Days", which ran during normal museum hours, and "Harvest Nights", which ran in the evenings.
 Harvest Nights featured a Halloween-themed path of Jack-o-lanterns and sound effects that led to the Lilly House, where a ghost story of the mansion's past was projected onto its facade.
 Harvest Nights is a paid event, with a reduced price for members, while Harvest Days is included with admission.